Advances and Open Problems in Federated Learning: Defending Against Attacks and Failures

 Many challenges in federated learning systems can be viewed as ensuring some amount of \emph{robustness}: whether maliciously or not, clean data is corrupted or otherwise tampered with.
 Recent work on data privacy, notably \emph{differential privacy} (DP)~\citep{DMNS06}, defines privacy in terms of robustness.
 In short, random noise is added at training or test time in order to reduce the influence of specific data points.
 For a more detailed explanation on differential privacy, see Section \ref{sssec:private_disclosures}.
 As a defense technique, differential privacy has several compelling strengths.
 First, it provides strong, worst-case protections against a variety of attacks.
 Second, there are many known differentially private algorithms, and the defense can be applied to many machine learning tasks.
 Finally, differential privacy is known to be closed under composition, where the inputs to later algorithms are determined after observing the results of earlier algorithms.

 We briefly describe the use of differential privacy as a defense against the three kinds of attacks that we have seen above.

-\paragraph{Defending against model update poisoning attacks} the service provider can bound the contribution of any individual client to the overall model by (1) enforcing a norm constraint on the client model update (e.g. by clipping the client updates), (2) aggregating the clipped updates, (3) and adding Gaussian noise to the aggregate.
+\paragraph{Defending against model update poisoning attacks} The service provider can bound the contribution of any individual client to the overall model by (1) enforcing a norm constraint on the client model update (e.g. by clipping the client updates), (2) aggregating the clipped updates, (3) and adding Gaussian noise to the aggregate.
 This approach prevents over-fitting to any individual update (or a small group of malicious individuals), and is identical to training with differential privacy (discussed in Section \ref{sssec:central_dp}).
 This approach has been recently explored by \citet{sun2019backdoor}, which shows preliminary success in applying differential privacy as a defense against targeted attacks.
-However, the scope of experiments and targeted attacks analyzed by \citet{sun2019backdoor} could be extended to include more general adversarial attacks.
+However, the scope of experiments and targeted attacks analyzed by \citet{sun2019backdoor} should be extended to include more general adversarial attacks.
+In particular, \citet{wang2020attack}, show that the use of edge case backdoors, generated from data samples with low probability in the underlying distribution, is able to bypass differential privacy defenses.
+They further demonstrate that the existence of adversarial examples implies the existence of edge-case backdoors, indicating that defenses for the two threats may need to be developed in tandem.
 Therefore, more work remains to verify whether or not DP can indeed be an effective defense.
-More importantly, it is still unclear how DP's hyberparameters ($\ell_2$ norm bound and noise variance) can be generically chosen as a function of the model size/architecture and fraction of malicious devices.
+More importantly, it is still unclear how hyperparameters for DP (such as the size of $\ell_2$ norm bounds and noise variance) can be chosen as a function of the model size and architecture, as well as the fraction of malicious devices.

 \paragraph{Defending against data poisoning attacks}

 Data poisoning can be thought of as a failure of a learning algorithm to be robust: a few attacked training examples may strongly affect the learned model.
 Thus, one natural way to defend against these attacks is to make the learning algorithm differentially private, improving robustness.
 Recent work has explored differential privacy as a defense against data poisoning~\citep{MZH19}, and in particular in the federated learning context~\citep{geyer2017differentiallyyer}.
 Intuitively, an adversary who is only able to modify a few training examples cannot cause a large change in the distribution over learned models.